 What makes Zumba different than most dance classes is the variety of music and dance styles in one class.
 Each Zumba class will include Salsa (the evolution of a traditional Cuban dance), Merengue (which originated in the Dominican Republic), Cumbia (from Cuba), Reggaeton (a dance from the underground music scene in Puerto Rico) and even a few pop songs, depending on the instructor.

-If you’re new to class , “Just come prepared to dance and have a good time,” says Aponte, “The first class will introduce you to the basic rhythms and basic core steps but do not worry about the steps and just feel the music.”
+If you’re new to Zumba , “Just come prepared to dance and have a good time,” says Aponte.
+Even beginner Zumba will keep you moving the whole time.
+“The first class will introduce you to the basic rhythms and basic core steps but do not worry about the steps and just feel the music.”
 She adds that the steps are easy to follow because they are repetitive and, over time, you’ll get more and more familiar with the moves and various dances.
 One of Aponte’s biggest tips?
 As with any cardio-based class, “don’t forget to drink water.”

 The Benefits of Zumba Workouts and Fitness